Updated Date : 12.12.2023

 Battal Gazi

 The most famous legend about the tower is the tale of a king and his daughter.
 Another legend involves Battal Gazi.
 When the Byzantine Tyrant saw Battal Gazi positioned across the city, he got worried and hid his treasures and daughter in the tower.
-However, Battal Gazi conquered the tower, took both the treasures and the princess, and rode his horse across Uskudar.
-It is said that this event is the origin of the saying "He who took the horse crossed Uskudar."
+However, Battal Gazi conquered the tower, took both the treasures and the princess, and rode his horse across Uskudar. it is said that this event is the origin of the saying "He who took the horse crossed Uskudar."

 Leandros